ArcBlock/forge-docs/src/token_swap/withdraw/index.md

 ![](../imgs/use_whitelist.png)

-### 4. Confirm the swapping and track it's progress
+### 4. Track swapping progress

 ![](../imgs/withdraw_history.png)

-Before the transfer is not confirmed by the system, if the user wants to cancel the transfer, follow the steps below to cancel the transfer:

 ### Swapping out limitations

-When the user has a swap-out in progress, the system does not allow the user to make a new transfer application.
-At this time, when entering the transfer page, you will see the following prompt:
+When the user has a swapping-out in progress, the system does not allow the user to make a new swapping out.
+You will see the following prompt:

 ![](../imgs/withdraw_limit.png)

 ## Revoke swapping

+Before the swapping is done, user can cancel it, here are the steps to cancel:

 ### 1. Open swapping detail page